Yanhee Hospital: Awards and recognition

 On May 25, 2012, Yanhee International Hospital was awarded the Reader's Digest Gold Award for Asia's Most Trusted Brands.
 The Reader's Digest Trusted Brands Survey attempts to identify the top brands that consumers in Asia trust.
 Scoring for the survey is based on six core ideals: trustworthiness and credibility, quality, value, understanding of customer needs, innovation and social responsibility.

 Yanhee International Hospital is known for having particularly knowledgeable and skilled surgeons for sexual reassignment surgery, also known as a sex change operation.
 One of Yanhee's most famous sex change patients is Beautiful Boxer star Parinya Charoenphol, known publicly as Nong Toom.
 Nong Toom gained fame and fortune in 1998 as a champion kickboxer at Lumphini Stadium, but in 1999 arrived at Yanhe Hospital to undergo a full sex change operation, changing her male body to the female she currently is today.

-The hospital was also featured in an episode of National Geographic Channel's Taboo Series, in which a patient sought sex change surgery at Yanhee.
+The hospital was also featured in an episode of National Geographic Channel's Taboo Series, in which a patient sought a facial feminization procedure at Yanhee.

 Yanhee is also known for its famous "rollerblade girls," who zip through the hospital carrying patient documents and internal paperwork, wearing short skirts and rollerblades.